 You should also note that since the parks are landmarks of outstanding natural beauty, it is essential to respect the environment.
 You must also ensure that only those with a permit can access the park during the organized tours and hikes.

 The United States is home to some of the world’s most stunning national parks, including the most popular ones, including Yosemite, Grand Canyon, Yellowstone, Zion, and the Great Smoky Mountains.
-These parks are renowned for their majestic landscapes, unique wildlife, and cultural history.
+These national parks are renowned for their majestic landscapes, unique wildlife, cultural history, and historic sites.

 Other notable national parks in the country include Acadia, Glacier, Arches, Rocky Mountain, and Everglades.
 Each park offers a different experience and activities that make it unique.